Code-Institute-Submissions/milestone-project-96/README.md

 * I used https://favicon.io/ to generate a favicon for the project.
 I initially added the favicon to 'images' however this didn't work.
 I looked at the Code Institute's Slack Community to see if anyone else had had this problem, and saw that it needed to be moved into the main directory.
 Once I did this, the favicon worked correctly.

+* Initially for both the forms on the Classes page and the Contact page, the button type was 'submit', however I realised that the modal message wasn't always appearing with this.
+I fixed it by changing the button type to 'button', and the modal message now shows up as it should.

 ## Deployment
 This project was developed in GitPod and deployed to the hosting platform GitHub Pages.